makkus/docker-seafile/Manual.md

 |          |	          |                      | /var/lib/seafile-data  |
 |          |              |                      | /backup                |

-In all likelyhood you wouldn't need to do that, but you can change the default uids/gids by adding environment variables to the docker-compose.yml file.
-For example:
+In all likelyhood you wouldn't need to do that, but you can change the default uids/gids by changing the values in the file *ids.lst* before running the *first-time-setup.sh* script.

-    environment:
-       SEAFILE_UID: 2000
-       SEAFILE_GID: 2000
-       DB_UID: 2001
-       DB_GID: 2001

-If you don't specify DB_UID/DB_GID, the SEAFILE_UID/SEAFILE_GID value is used for the db mysql user.
-Although its a bit stupid, you have to add those environment variables for all containers (data, db, seafile) for now.
-Might fix that later on.

 # Volumes